Netgate/frr/doc/user/bgp.rst

 in iBGP topologies.
 This can occur with full-mesh iBGP, but is particularly problematic in non-full-mesh iBGP topologies that further reduce the routing information known to each speaker.
-This has primarily been documented with iBGP route-reflection topologies.
+This has primarily been documented with iBGP :ref:`route-reflection <bgp-route-reflector>` topologies.
 However, any route-hiding technologies potentially could also exacerbate oscillation with MED.

 This second issue occurs where speakers each have only a subset of routes, and there are cycles in the preferences between different combinations of routes -